TotalVerb/SExpressions.jl/README.md

 ## Philosophy

-The proliferation of markup and data interchange formats is a huge mistake.
 The world would be a simpler and easier place if everyone just used s-expressions.

 ## Requirements

 This package is not yet listed.
 Install at your own peril.
-It also requires a master Julia for now... though 0.4 support is not impossible and will come when `Compat.jl` includes some `IOContext` features.
+It also requires a master Julia.

 ## Parsing and pretty-printing